-This educational activity is designed to address deficits in both resident and faculty education in obstetrics and gynecology.
+This educational activity is designed to address deficits in both faculty and resident education in obstetrics and gynecology.
 This deficit is identified in three ways:

 - Results of the annual in-service examination taken by ob/gyn residents across the country.
 We are provided with results by topic including those topics in which are residents consistently answered questions incorrectly.
 Those topics in which > 50% of residents were identified as deficient are used for setting up lecture topics for the year.
 Results of our education can be seen on a annual basis as the core topics for obstetrics and gynecology are assessed on this examination every year.